ETC-A/etca-spec/extensions/addressing-modes.md

 A future extension or feature is very likely to add more `#PF` code bits.

+If an instruction would access memory multiple times, it must determine if _any_ of those accesses would cause a page faults and raise an appropriate exception before performing any memory accesses.
+This prevents an unretryable memory access (such as an MMIO read or any write) from being performed by the instruction before it faults.

 ### Checking Storage Attributes

 A write to a page is disallowed if